-Early last week a client recommended that I read a brand new book on career development entitled "the start-up of YOU," co-authored by Linkedin founder Reid Hoffman and Ben Casnocha, a young entrepreneur and author.
-I think the book is fantastic - it not only articulates the same primary philosophies that undergird my career work, but also recommends a large number of strategies and tactics that I have promoted over the two plus years that I've been posting.
-Today I am going to outline the key points in the book and then, in two weeks, contrast it with another book that a client recently recommended entitled "Career Warfare" by Daniel D'Allesandro, chairman and CEO of John Hancock - a book which, while containing a number of useful suggestions, is founded on a view of career, competition, and success much farther afield from my own (and, I think, far less generally applicable than "the start-up of YOU").
-Next week I will be tracking my own career path through the lens that "the start-up of YOU" holds up, a sort of case study that proves the veracity and value of their approach.
+Early last week a client recommended that I read a brand new book on career development entitled “The Start-up of YOU,” co-authored by Linkedin founder Reid Hoffman and Ben Casnocha, a young entrepreneur and author.
+I think the book is fantastic – it not only articulates the same primary philosophies that undergird my career work, but also recommends a large number of strategies and tactics that I have promoted over the years that I’ve been posting.
+Today I am going to outline the key points in the book and then in my post, “Three different Perspectives on Career Building,” I’m going to contrast it with another book that a client recently recommended entitled “Career Warfare” by Daniel D’Allesandro, chairman and CEO of John Hancock – a book which, while containing a number of useful suggestions, is founded on a view of career, competition, and success much farther afield from my own (and, I think, far less generally applicable than “The Start-up of YOU”).
+And next time I will be tracking my own career path through the lens that “the start-up of YOU” holds up, a sort of case study that proves the veracity and value of their approach.
+Read these at:

 If I had to summarize the book’s premise in one sentence I might go to the conclusion of an earlier post of mine: you can’t figure out a new career; you need to experience your way into one through networking, research, and experimentation, sometimes boldly.
 At the end of each chapter the authors suggest small steps that can be taken (another of my foundational career coaching principles – “Take Small Steps Consistently”) to help you move forward.